infection/site/src/guide/usage.md

 ## Updating Phar distribution

 The phar is signed with an `openssl` private key.
 You will need the pubkey file to be stored beside the phar file at all times in order to use it.
-If you rename `infection.phar` to infection, for example, then also rename the key from `infection.phar.pubkey` to `infection.pubkey`.
+If you rename `infection.phar` to `infection`, for example, then also rename the key from `infection.phar.pubkey` to `infection.pubkey`.

 To update your current phar, just run: